Denver General Negligence Attorney

 According to section 13-80-102 of the Colorado Revised Statutes, you may only have two years to file a claim for your injuries that were caused by another person’s negligence.
 This period, also known as a statute of limitations or SOL, bars an injured party from filing a claim for their injuries against a negligent party after a specified time period has passed.

 In most general negligence cases in Colorado, this period is two years.
 However, if the negligent party was driving a motor vehicle at the time of the incident, the statute of limitations may be as long as three years.
-It is, therefore, very important to contact an experienced personal injury lawyer as soon as you have suffered an injury due to the negligence of another person.
+It is, therefore, very important to contact an experienced negligence injury lawyer in Denver, Colorado as soon as you have suffered a Negligence injury due to the negligence of another person.

 The statute of limitations for general negligence claims under Section 13-80-102(1)(a) is two (2) years, but special rules for motor vehicle accidents, health care claims, product claims, death claims.